danielaparker/jsoncons/README.md

 - Converting from JSON-like text or binary data to C++ objects and back.

-- Streaming JSON read and write events, somewhat analogously to SAX and StAX processing in the XML world.
+- Streaming JSON read and write events, somewhat analogously to SAX (push parsing) and StAX (pull parsing) in the XML world.

 It is distributed under the [Boost Software License](http://www.boost.org/users/license.html).